ghcn345/Stock-Market-Prediction/README.md

 ## Time-Series
 Time series data was fitted and trained to two time series models.
-All models are evaluated by RMSE and MAE.
+All models are evaluated by RMSE and MAPE.

 SARIMAX Model with exogenous features